Updated 7 December, 2024

 This is true whether or not the syllable coda is followed by another syllable.

 However, only the following consonants appear in syllable-final position.
-Note how the sound may change, compared to when the same letter is used in syllable-initial position: where there is more than one phonetic realisation, the one with a preceding hyphen is the final.
+Note how the sound may change, compared to when the same letter is used in syllable-initial position: where the onset sound differs from the coda the onset is shown below.

 Because Lao requires vowels to be written, there is not the ambiguity about syllable boundaries that one finds in Thai (caused by ambiguity about whether a consonant is syllable-final or a syllable in its own right).